virus2500/blocklist-with-ipset/README.md

 Then it will create two ipset lists.
 One for IPv4 IPs and one for IPv6 IPs.

-It will then create an BLOCKLIST iptables chain which logs access attempts from blocked IPs (matched by the ipset lists), to your syslog and DROP the request.
+It will then create an BLOCKLIST iptables/BLOCKLIST ip6tables chain which logs access attempts from blocked IPs (matched by the ipset lists), to your syslog and DROP the request.
 Also it will create an forward from your INPUT queue to the BLOCKLIST chain.

 Next time you run the script it will check if the IP is allready blocked or needs to be added.
 Also it will verify if the IP has been removed from your lists and remove it from the ipset as well.